Train Classifier Using Hyperparameter Optimization in Classification Learner App

 On the Classification Learner tab, in the File section, select New Session > From Workspace.

-default validation option is 5-fold cross-validation, to protect against
+Y. The default validation option is 5-fold cross-validation, to protect against overfitting.

-To accept the default options and continue, click Start Session.
+To accept the options and continue, click Start Session.

 Train all preset SVM models.
-On the Classification Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Classification Learner tab, in the Models section, click the arrow to open the gallery.
 In the Support Vector Machines group, click All SVMs.
-In the Training section, click Train.
-The app trains one of each SVM model type and displays the models in the Models pane.
+In the Train section, click Train All and select Train All.
+The app trains one of each SVM model type, as well as the default fine tree model, and displays the models in the Models pane.

-The app displays a validation confusion matrix for the first model (model 1.1).
+The app displays a validation confusion matrix for the first SVM model (model 2.1).
 Blue values indicate correct classifications, and red values indicate incorrect classifications.
 The Models pane on the left shows the validation accuracy for each model.

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.

 Select an optimizable SVM model to train.
-On the Classification Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Classification Learner tab, in the Models section, click the arrow to open the gallery.
 In the Support Vector Machines group, click Optimizable SVM.
-The app disables the Use Parallel button when you select an optimizable model.

 Gaussian.
 Select a